myrestop/myflow-chatgpt/description.md

-This plugin is an unofficial OpenAI ChatGPT client, that support chat, generate image, image variation, and chat history management.
+This plugin is an unofficial client, that support OpenAI chat, OpenAI image generator, OpenAI image variation, SparkDesk chat, and chat history management.

-Client connect to OpenAI use your self API Key, and all the data save on your local device, you don't need worry about data privacy issues.
+Client connect to service use your own API Key, and all the data save on your local device, you don't need worry about data privacy issues.